HalukShan/HitDA/README.md

 # HitDA
-HitDA is a Multi-Function backdoor based on TCP Reverse Shell write in Python3 for Kali Linux.
+This is a backdoor application based on TCP Reverse Shell write in Python3.
-It is easy to bypass the **AV-Software**.In addition to the basic reverse shell function , you can also use some powerful functions which are similar to Meterpreter.
-Like **File Download/Upload**, **Webcam snapshot**, I will continue to add more function later.
+(Not shellcode).In addition to the basic reverse shell function , you can also use some functions, Like **File Download/Upload**, **Webcam snapshot**.

 ## Setup
 ````